Omar-Amaraa/SysOps-Paris-Cit-/README.md

 # SysOps-Paris-Cite-

 ## Description
+This project consists of a **front-end** developed in React and a **back-end** built with Express.js.
 Please follow the instructions below to clone, install dependencies, and get started with the project.

 ---